2016 Climate Change Research Strategy for Primary Industries (CCRSPI)

 Peter is very excited and optimistic about the future of tropical exotic tree fruits and continues to innovate with best practice methods and varietal selections on 220 acre ‘Fruit Forest Farm’, situated between Tully and Mission Beach in tropical North Queensland, Australia.

 Now that the amendments to the Australian Narcotic Drugs Act will allow cannabis to be legally grown for medical and scientific purposes for the first time across the entire country of Australia, one hopes to see an expert in the medical marijuana revolution at the next conference.
 However, we must remember that while cannabis plants can now be legally grown in Australia, it is unclear when the plants will be ready for use by prescription-carrying patients.
 Regulations still need to be put into place and production licenses need to be applied for before production can actually begin.
-E-commerce sites that sell portable vaporizers wholesale to the retail market expect increases in their sales, even though recreational marijuana remains illegal.
+E-commerce sites that sell wholesale vape products to the retail market expect increases in their sales, even though recreational marijuana remains illegal.
 Just looking at the increases in sales in the US wholesale vape distributors ( as well as the retail vape stores / medical marijuana clinics) marketplace provides a good indication as to where this opening marketplace could lead.
 We'll try to keep you updated on any new developments in the steps towards the full legalization of marijuana.

 Birchip Cropping Group